Ada-Developers-Academy/core-unit-3/structuring-content/activity-personal-portfolio-1.md

 - `about.html` should include some information about you, your interests, background or similar.
 Only post what you're comfortable sharing.

-- `portfolio.html` must include information about the projects you've completed at Ada (or elsewhere) with links to GitHub repo if available, descriptions, images, etc.
+- `portfolio.html` must include information about several projects you've completed at Ada (or elsewhere) with links to the GitHub repo if available, descriptions, images, etc.

 ### Required Page Structure
 Each page in this project must comply with the following layout requirements: